Infant Feeding

 Specialised Premature Infant Formula

-Specialised premature infant formula is usually given until 3 months corrected age, where indicated, Dietetics will suggest this continues until 6 months corrected age for some infants depending on growth.
-Recommendations for suitability of these products will be made by Dietetics.
+If using specialised premature infant formula, it is usually given until 3 months corrected age.
+Where indicated, Dietetics will suggest this continues until 6 months corrected age for some infants depending on growth.
+Recommendations for suitability of these products will be made by Dietetics for primary care to continue after discharge.

 You may find more information on weaning a premature child onto complimentary foods alongside their main source of nutrition (milk) on the Weaning your premature baby | Bliss Bliss website.